teo/opencloud-helm/README.md

 - PV provisioner support in the underlying infrastructure (if persistence is enabled)
 - External ingress controller (e.g., Cilium Gateway API) for routing traffic to the services

-## TODO
-Currently keycloak, minio and opencloud are working without problems.
-But collabora and collaboration have yet a websocket error when one opens a docx document (potentiall the wopi secrets have to be different added)

 ## 📦 Installing the Helm Charts

 To install the chart with the release name `my-opencloud`: